-A new PDF to Word document converter that delivers very impressive results
+A new document converter that delivers very impressive results

 The exported Word documents are very impressive – easily the best of all the PDF to Word converters we tested.
 Images were preserved and aligned correctly, text formatting was retained, and font styles and weights were accurately reproduced.
 If you want to convert a PDF to an editable Word document, WPS PDF to Word Converter is the best tool by far.

 OCR produces documents that look perfect with a little tweaking

 As the name suggests, Free Online OCR is a web app uses optical character recognition to identify text in PDFs.
 This means it works with scanned documents as well as original files – essential if you want to convert and edit a printed handout from a lecture, for example.

 Free Online OCR can only convert one file at a time, up to 5GB in size.
 Select your PDF, pick a language, choose a format (Microsoft Word, Excel, or plain text), and then enter a Captcha to start the conversion.

 After a few seconds you’re provided with a link to download the converted file.
 Unlike some web apps, there’s no need to provide an email address, then wait for the link to be delivered.

 In our tests, Free Online OCR did a great job of preserving our PDF’s formatting, presenting text in editable columns.
 We were particularly impressed that the image was formatted as a header, and locked in place.

 The limitations of OCR were visible in a few places – text on colored backgrounds wasn’t always identified, and there were a few rogue tabs and line breaks – but it wouldn’t take much tweaking to get the Word document looking almost identical to the PDF.
 Free Online OCR is very impressive – we just wish it was available as a desktop app so we didn’t have to upload files one at a time.